 AFFILIATED TO THE HAMPSHIRE FOOTBALL ASSOCIATION

-Hartley Wintney FC have their ground at The Memorial Playing Fields, Green Lane, Hartley Wintney, Hants RG27 8DL.
-The club has a modern covered stand with seating for around 120, with an open central area to accommodate wheelchairs.
+Hartley Wintney FC have their ground at The Memorial Fields, Green Lane, Hartley Wintney, Hants RG27 8DL.
+The club has covered standing and seating meeting current Step 4 FA grading requirements, and an area to accommodate wheelchairs.
 The pitch is fully floodlit and there is a well-equipped, licensed clubhouse offering hot and cold drinks and snacks on match days, as well as offering the facilities to host varied events including wedding receptions, birthday parties and social or business meetings.

 DIRECTIONS - refer also to the map here